-5.1 Record Order in MPE Traces
+5.1 Record order in MPE traces

 A naïve user that analyzes an MPE trace file may think that events are recorded exactly when they happen during the application run, and that timestamps are accurate.
 This is not true, for several reasons.
-An obvious one is that the program file has been instrumented in order to generate the trace, so the program is not running as fast as it would when not instrumented.
+An obvious one is that the program file has been instrumented in order to generate the trace, so the program is not running as fast as it would do when not instrumented.
 The second reason is more subtle, and to understand it we need to explain how MPI traces are generated in the MPE environment.
-Our discussion is also valid for other tracing tools based on PMPI.
+Discussion is also valid for other tracing tools based on PMPI.
 Note that we assume that we deal only with point-to-point operations, because collective operations, if present, are also included in terms of the underlying point-to-point primitives that implement them.
-We focus on a subset of the MPI point-to-point operations, in order to discuss the relevant characteristics of the way they are logged without introducing unnecessary details.
-We consider that this subset is still sufficient, because it includes most (if not all) operations necessary to run the applications included in the NPB.
+We focus on a subset of the MPI point-to-point operations, in order to discuss the relevant characteristics of the way they are logged without messing up with unnecessary details.
+We consider that this subset is still valid, because it includes most (if not all) operations necessary to run the applications included in the NPB.

 As we explained before, MPE logs are generated using instrumented versions of all the MPI functions.
-An < n ts SS MPI $X>$ record is generated when process #n invokes the MPI $X$ function; an < n ts SE MPI $X>$ record is generated when this function returns.
-MS and MR records (messages sent/received) are also generated by these instrumented routines, and only inside them.
-Note the implication of this way of working: message send and receipt are not logged when they happen.
+An $< n \ ts \ SS \ MPI_X >$ record is generated when a process #n invokes the MPI_X function; an $< n \ ts \ SE \ MPI_X >$ record is generated when this function returns.
+MS and MR records (about messages sent/received) are also generated by these instrumented routines, and only inside them.
+Note the implication of this way of working: message send and reception are not logged when they happen.

-- An MS record is logged after the process has entered into a state in which it requests sending a message (MPI_Send, MPI_Isend, MPI_Sendrecv), and before the process exits from that state.
-The message may be injected into the network much later due to a variety of reasons: semantics of MPI operations (immediate operations), previous messages queued, network congestion, decision of the kernel's scheduler, etc. - An MR record is logged after the process has entered into a state in which it is actively waiting for a message or collection of messages (MPI_Recv, MPI_Wait, MPI_Sendrecv, MPI_Waitall), and just before the process exits from that state.
-It may happen that a message has been received from the network interface long before, but this receipt is not logged until the receiving process has entered a waiting state.
+- An MS record is logged after the process has entered into a state in which it request a message being sent (MPI_Send, MPI_Isend, MPI_Sendrecv), and before the process exits from that state.
+The message may be injected into the network much later due to different reasons: semantic of MPI operations (immediate operations), previous messages queued, network congestion, decision of the kernel's scheduler, etc.

+An MR record is logged once the process has entered into a state in which it is actively waiting for a message or collection of messages (MPI_Recv, MPI_Wait, MPI_Sendrecv, MPI_Waitall), and before the process exits from that state.
+It may happen that a message has been received from the network interface long ago, but this reception is not logged until the receiving process has entered a waiting state.

-This behavior is clearly visible in Figs. 1 and 2.
-Note that MPI_Irecv states can be safely ignored, because the actual receipt of a message is recorded in a subsequent MPI_Wait or MPI_Waitall; there are no arrows arriving to the MPI_Irecv states.
+This behavior is clearly visible in Fig. 1 and Fig. 2.
+Note that MPI_Irecv states can be safely ignored, because the actual reception of a message is recorded in a subsequent MPI_Wait; there are no arrows arriving to the light-green states.
 At any rate, when the trace file includes an MR record, it is there because the process really needs it to advance.
-So, in the simulation, it is necessary to receive that message before allowing the process to proceed-we will further discuss this issue in the following subsection.
+So, in the simulation, it is necessary to receive that message before allowing the process to proceed - we will further discuss this issue in the following subsection.

 The main conclusion here is that application-generated logs are not accurate because they do not reflect the exact moments in which messages are actually sent or received.
-The actual injection of a message may have happened later than indicated in the trace file, and the actual receipt of a message may have taken place before the time indicated by the record timestamp-sometimes, long before.
+The actual injection of a message may have happened later than declared in the trace file, and the actual reception of a message may have taken place before the time indicated by the record timestamp - sometimes, long before.

-5.2 Receipts from MPI_ANY_SOURCE
+5.2 Receptions from MPI_ANY_SOURCE